Senior Content Marketing Manager

 - Creating an accessible, affordable place for arts-focused Production, Distribution and Repair (PDR) uses, providing a window of creativity from the street into a flexible and functional space.

 “This is a big win for the Mission community, as MEDA worked with community partners to fight for this space as a community benefit from a market-rate developer.
-Our proposal for 2070 Bryant will keep and define our place in the neighborhood for arts/cultural groups and families,” states MEDA Director of Community Real Estate Karoleen Feng.
+Our proposal for 681 Florida Street will keep and define our place in the neighborhood for arts/cultural groups and families,” states MEDA Director of Community Real Estate Karoleen Feng.

 Explains TNDC CEO Don Falk, “TNDC is thrilled to be working with MEDA on another exciting project within the Mission.
 Our two organizations will have the ability to help stem the tide of displacement in this gentrifying neighborhood, provide high-quality, affordable housing and services for families, as well as provide valuable arts-related PDR space for community organizations.”